hamed-shirbandi/MvcPagedList.Core/README.md

 ```

 # How to enable ajax pagination?
-PagedList.Pager has a ajaxAttributes parameter.
+PagedList.Pager has an ajaxAttributes parameter.
 You can use it like bellow to enable ajax:
 > Here you can use all [data-ajax attributes](https://github.com/hamed-shirbandi/MvcPagedList.Core/issues/11#issuecomment-984938612).
 Just replace "-" with "_"
 ```code